finalFlash159/Exam-hub/README.md

 1. Navigate to the "Create Exam" page
 2. Upload your document (PDF or DOCX)
 3. Configure your exam settings:
-   - Set the title for your exam
+   - Set a title for the exam
    - Choose the number of questions to generate
 4. Click "Generate Exam Questions"
 5. Review the generated questions